In the Studio with Lyndsey Butler

-On a white-hot summers day, we visited Veda CEO and creative director Lyndsey Butler at her studio on Canal Street in Chinatown.
-Situated on the fifth floor, the creative space—large, light-filled, tranquil—feels like a heavenly reprieve from the perpetual grind below.
-Lyndsey herself is as cool as they come, which makes sense since the clothes she designs have a certain effortless charm.
+Situated on the fifth floor of a building on Canal Street in Chinatown, the creative space—large, light-filled, tranquil—feels like a heavenly reprieve from the perpetual grind below.
+Lyndsey Butler herself is as cool as they come, which makes sense since the clothes she designs have a certain effortless charm.
 Since founding the label in 2008 at the age of 24, Lyndsey has expanded her offering from a capsule collection of leather staples to a full ready-to-wear line coveted by everyone from fashion editors to downtown scenesters.
 Here, we talk about her early years in New York, the ways in which the city shaped her creative output, her enduring love of leather, and the styles we should add to our fall wishlist.

 Can you tell us about the ways in which living in New York has propelled your personal and creative growth?

 Lyndsey Butler: Just being surrounded by so many ambitious people striving for success daily.
 The energy and momentum toward achieving goals in NYC is really unparalleled in my opinion.
 Also, the exposure to art and culture and an island full of people who are deeply invested in the pursuit of art and culture is incredibly inspiring and has definitely helped shape me.
 I think these two aspects of the city have fueled my drive for the last 15-plus years.

 What do you remember most vividly about your first few months in New York?